-A pretensioner is a device that is connected to the safety belt buckle, safety belt retractor or/and and outboard lower safety belt anchor assembly.
-The pretesioner tightens the seat belt during certain crashes.
+A pretensioner is a device that is connected to the safety belt buckle, safety belt retractor or/and outboard lower safety belt anchor assembly.
+The pretensioner tightens the seat belt during certain crashes.
 Pretensioners may deploy with or without airbag deployment.
 Depending upon the vehicle, pretensioners may activate in certain frontal, side, rear and/or rollover crashes.
-For some vehicles pretensioners will deploy if the safety belt is buckled.
+For some vehicles, pretensioners will deploy if the safety belt is buckled.

-The acnchor pretensioner uses a pyrotechnic gas generator to propel a piston that is attached to the outboard lower safety belt anchor assebly with a cable.
+The anchor pretensioner uses a pyrotechnic gas generator to propel a piston that is attached to the outboard lower safety belt anchor assembly with a cable.
 The cable pulls the anchor assembly down toward the floor tightening the belt.

 The retractor pretensioner uses a pyrotechnic device that “backwinds” the retractor spool tightening the belt.